 In general, the available statistics can be divided into the following categories:

 I) Traffic and source reports

 a) Where the traffic is coming from – all visitors’ sources are divided into the following categories:

 b) Some standard information on how the traffic is behaving on your site, for example the number of pages viewed, bounce rate, time on site, conversion rates etc.

 Important note!
 Bounce rate is calculated differently between Google Analytics and Yandex Metrica and these figures will differ significantly when comparing the two tools.

 Yandex will classify someone as ‘bounced’ (i.e. they left the website) only if they spent less than 15 seconds on one page before exiting the website.
 However, if the user converts during those 15 seconds and then leaves the website it will not be counted as ‘bounce’.
 The 15 second rule can be changed in the Yandex settings – to find out how, click here (Accurate TrackBounce).

 According to Google Analytics’ help section, bounce rate is calculated by this tool as a percentage of visits in which users view only a single page of your site, therefore even if a visitor spends ten minutes on your site reading an article and then exits the website it will still be considered as ‘bounced’!

-Yandex Metrica set-up for PPC
+Yandex Metrica set-up

 Yandex Metrica provides detailed statistical data about your website's traffic and user behaviour.
 Understanding how people interact with your website can help you identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
 We will set up a Yandex Metrica account for your company, selecting the appropriate settings for your website.